luketudge/introduction-to-programming/content/extras/software/psychopy.md

 (psy) C:\Users\mildred>
 ```

-Now you can enter a command to install Spyder, and it will be installed into this environment:
+In order to be able to use Spyder to write Python programs in this new environment, you should also install Spyder into the 'psy' environment.
+Enter the following command, and it will be installed into this environment:

 ```
 conda install spyder
 ```

-When the installation has finished, you have finished setting up the environment and you can close the Anaconda Prompt window.
+When the installation has finished, you have finished setting up the environment and you can close the command prompt window.

 You will now have two environments in your Anaconda installation.
 One is called 'base', which is the default environment that was already created when you installed Anaconda.
 The other is called 'psy', and is the one in which you just installed Psychopy.
 When you want to write Python programs that use Psychopy, instead of launching Spyder directly, first launch an application called 'Anaconda Navigator'.
 This is the main graphical interface to Anaconda.
 In here, you can see a list of your environments under the 'Environments' tab.
 From the list of environments, click on 'psy' to activate the 'psy' environment.
 Once you have done so, find Spyder among the applications listed there, and click on 'Launch' to launch Spyder in the 'psy' environment.